RGring/drlnd_projects/p1/README.md

   * Feel free to modify any hyperparamters.

 ## How to apply a trained agent
 For running an already trained agent start the run_agent.py script with python3 interpreter.
-Pleases set the following variables in the scrip.
+Pleases set the following variables in the script.
   * path_to_env: The path to the simulation environment.
   * path_to_save_agent: The path, where the network parameter should be loaded from.
-  * dueling: If you load a dueling network, it need to be set to true and vice versa.
+  * dueling: If you load a dueling network, it need to be set to True and vice versa.